jbates35/algtraining/11_linked_lists/197_removeDuplicates/README.md

 # Lesson 197
-## Deleting duplicate entries list
+## Deleting duplicate entries from a list
 ### Description:
-This exercise is designed to provide practice deleting duplicate nodes in a linked list.
+This exercise is designed to provide practice deleting duplicate entries in a linked list.

 ### Setup:
 To use the program, rip the git, and then make a folder build in this folder.
 I.e.